Marios-7272/windows-removal-tool/README.md

       if error:
       cre par pri size= k* 1024
     assign letter l
-14. download iso
+16. download iso
-15. unpack (fat32 partiton)/burn .iso
+17. unpack (fat32 partiton)/burn .iso
-16. modify the copy
+18. modify the copy (includes copying %systemdrive%/e)
-17. add Linux to boot options
+19. add Linux to boot options
-18. remove Windows from boot options
+20. remove Windows from boot options

 #### Details and remarks:

-generarily: .bat will do, maybe something precompiled.
-There is no need for sophisticated GUI.
-The user will have to be happy with a frame made out of dashes and equasin signs.
-It would be nice to pack it into an installator.
+point 3: In this section I want the program to explain what is a distro, show basic info and a ton of screenshots from various places and apps, all standardized.

+point 4: A searchbox and a status: 'good', 'janky', 'forget about it' and most popular equivalents.

+point 10: By 'translating' I mean creating a scipt which will be all sudo apt install programs-name.
+Furthermore not everything availible on Windows will be availible on Linux.
+In this situation we will need to copy %systemdrive%\Program Files or Program Files (x86)\whatever-it-is and prey that WINE or Proton will run it.

-point 15: .iso has to be stock, it doesn't need to have any modifications.
+point 18: .iso has to be stock, it doesn't need to have any modifications.
 An autoinstall script will be made by this program based/basing on a given template (plis help my english).

-point 9: by "translating" i mean creating a scipt which will be all sudo apt install programs-name.
-Furthermore not everything availible on Windows will be availible on Linux.
-In this situation it will be needed to go to %systemdrive%\Program Files or Program Files (x86)\whatever-it-is-supposed-to-be, copy all the files, do all we can and prey that WINE or Proton will run it.

-point 11: It will be necesarry to split it into multiple scripts.
-One of them would contain only the information needed by the installator, the other ones all the rest.

-point 14: I know Ubuntu can do that.
+point 18 again: I know Ubuntu can do that.
 I also know not every distribution can do that.

-point 15: I'm thinking about the usage of [MS-DOS mode by Endermanch](https://dl.malwarewatch.org/multipurpose/) (Windows10DOS.zip); this way the computer wont reboot into Windows.

 ### Part two: Linux installation

 #### General plan:

 1. wait until diskcheck finishes,
-2. mount the previously formated partition in /boot,
-3. copy the data on the previously slected drive,
+2. format
+3. install
-4. delete Windows' partition,
+4. copy
-5. create an ext4 partition mounted in / on which data will be written !from the end!,
-6. install the system with using previously collected data,
-7. create a folder /Dysk Właściwy as a replacement of %systemdrive%,
-8. copy the data back,
-9. reboot.
+5. apply systemconfig

 #### Details and remarks: